globalseismology/avni/README.md

 `git clone -b devel https://username:password@github.com/globalseismology/rem3d.git`
 3. Install REM3D module by opening a terminal window, navigating to `rem3d` directory and entering
 `pip install -e . --user`
-This lets you to keep working on files inside the Github folder without recompiling the codes.
+This lets you keep working on files inside the Github folder without recompiling the codes.

 We maintain 3 major branches for our client libraries and these are relevant to public releases.
 Read/write access to these are restricted to main administrators and developers:
 * `devel` — Active development occurs on this branch or in branches that spin off from this.